zarzet/zarzet/README.md

 ---

-## 💡 Currently Working On
+## Currently Working On

-- 🏥 Expanding Biocare with advanced healthcare features
+- Expanding Biocare with advanced healthcare features
-- 🦀 Learning Rust for systems programming
+- Learning Rust for systems programming
-- 🤖 Exploring AI/ML applications in multimedia processing
+- Exploring AI/ML applications in multimedia processing
-- 🌐 Building modern web applications with cutting-edge technologies
+- Building modern web applications with cutting-edge technologies

 ---

-## 🎯 Fun Facts
+## About Me

-- 🍕 I code better on a full stomach (seriously, food = fuel for coding!)
+- Passionate about creating impactful software solutions
-- 🌙 Night owl developer - best ideas come at 2 AM
+- Driven by curiosity and a desire for continuous learning
-- 🎵 Love coding with lo-fi music in the background
+- Enjoy problem-solving and clean, maintainable code
-- 🚀 Always excited to learn new technologies
+- Believes in collaboration, innovation, and craftsmanship in software

 ---

-## 📫 Let's Connect!
+## Contact

 <p align="center">
   <a href="https://zarz.dev">